safetibase/safetibase/README.md

     2. Accepted by client
   - 'Client Name' - Changes text for the client name
 - To find your SafetIbase page, go to 'Site Contents' > 'Site Assets' > 'pages' > '3.0' > 'dashboard.aspx'
+  - It is recommended to add a shortcut to 'dashboard.aspx' on the SharePoint site homepage for ease of access.
 -----------------------------------------------------
 CHANGE LOG: